-Tenant federations from across London met regularly together from the early 1980’s, when at that time both workers and elected tenant representatives from council and private tenant organisations attended its meetings.
+Tenant federations from across London were meeting together regularly from the early 1980’s, when at that time, both workers and elected tenant representatives from council and private tenant organisations attended the meetings.

-By 1990 this informal group had called itself the London Tenants Federation Forum.
-It drew up a terms of reference and forum rules.
-Meeting of minutes from this time show that the council tenant federations most active in the LTFF were those from Merton, Camden, Hounslow, Hammersmith & Fulham, Islington, Lambeth, Lewisham, Newham, Southwark, Waltham Forest and Westminster.
+By 1990 this informal group had named itself the London Tenants Federation Forum.
+It drew up a ‘terms of reference’ and forum rules.
+Meeting of minutes show that the council tenant federations that were most active in those meetings were from Merton, Camden, Hounslow, Hammersmith & Fulham, Islington, Lambeth, Lewisham, Newham, Southwark, Waltham Forest and Westminster.

-The LTFF focused then, much as LTF does now, on sharing and exchanging information and setting out where joint and consensus work could be carried out.
-It had a rotating chair for its meetings (as it still does).
+LTFF focused then, much as LTF does now, on sharing and exchanging information and setting out where joint and consensus work could be carried out.
+It had a rotating chair for its meetings (as it still has).

-LTFF also had access to the London Housing Unit, which was later subsumed into the Association of London Government (ALG), as a resource to assist with the provision of information on changing national housing policy and its particular impact on London.
+LTFF also had access to some support from the London Housing Unit, which was later subsumed into the Association of London Government (ALG).
+The London Housing Unit provided LTFF members with information on changing national housing policy and the particular impact of this in London.

-Members of the LTFF, with other tenant federations from across the country, were involved with the formation of the Tenants Resource and Information Service (TRIS).
-TRIS had a worker who was based at and line managed by Newcastle Fed, but who was accountable to the tenant organisations that formally set it up.
+Members of the LTFF, along with other tenant federations from across the country, were involved with the formation of the Tenants Resource and Information Service (TRIS).
+TRIS had a worker who was based at Newcastle Fed, but was accountable to the tenant organisations that formally set it up TRIS.

-By the late 1990’s fewer London council tenants federations were attending LTFF meetings and a proposal to revive the organisation with the support of a part-time worker was discussed.
-The proposal included the adoption of the TRIS (Newcastle model), where LTFF members set their worker’s work plans, while the worker was directly employed and line managed by Camden Federation of Tenants and Residents Associaitons.
-The London Housing Unit / ALG Housing Steering Group agreed to fund the post on this basis from late July 2002.
-The same model continued to be used under London Councils (formally ALG) grants committee funding allocated from 2008-2012.
+By the late 1990’s fewer London council tenants’ federations were attending LTFF meetings and a proposal to revive the organisation with the support of a part-time worker was discussed.
+The proposal included the adoption of the TRIS (Newcastle model), where LTFF members were to determine their worker’s work plans and focus, while their worker was directly employed by Camden Federation of Tenants and Residents Associations.

-In July 2012 LTF formally registered as 'London Tenants' a company limited by guarantee and since 2013 had directly employed its own staff.
+company limited by guarantee and has since 2013 employed its own staff